-A total of \$51,788,690 in state funding is available for local projects through this RFP, contingent on timely deposits to the BSCC through the Proposition 64 Initiative (the Control, Regulate and Tax Adult Use of Marijuana Act) via the State and Local Government Law Enforcement Account.
-The maximum amount for which any eligible single applicant may apply is \$1 million.
-Eligible collaborative applicants may submit one (1) proposal for a maximum of \$2 million, regardless of the number of local government partners collaborating on the application.
+A total of \$150,000,000 in state funding is available for local projects through this RFP, contingent on timely deposits to the BSCC through the Proposition 64 Initiative (the Control, Regulate and Tax Adult Use of Marijuana Act) via the State and Local Government Law Enforcement Account.
+The maximum amount for which any eligible single applicant may apply is \$3 million.

 Applicants are encouraged to request only the amount of funds needed to support their proposal and the amount that can be justified with supporting documentation/information.
-All applicants must build their proposal, objectives, activities, timelines, and budget information for all three (3) years of the grant cycle.
-For example, if a single applicant is requesting the maximum award amount of \$1,000,000, the budget detail must clearly illustrate how that \$1,000,000 will be allocated across the entire three (3) years (see Budget Section for instructions).
+All applicants must build their proposal, objectives, activities, timelines, and budget information for all five (5) years of the grant cycle.
+For example, if an applicant is requesting the maximum award amount of \$3,000,000, the budget detail must clearly illustrate how that \$3,000,000 will be allocated across the entire five (5) years (see Budget Section for instructions).

-All project components and activities must link to the intent of the Prop 64 PH&S Initiative - local impacts due to the legalization of cannabis in California.
+All project components and activities must link to the intent of the Prop 64 PH&S Initiative - local impacts due to the legalization of adult use recreational cannabis in California.